Submit Data in the HUBB

 Late Filings

-Eligible telecommunications carriers will see a reduction of at least seven days of support for late certifications.
-After the first seven days, USAC will continue to reduce support on a day-by-day basis, plus an additional seven days, until the required certification is complete.
+An eligible telecommunications carrier will see a reduction of at least seven days of support for a late HUBB certification.
+After the first seven days following the annual filing deadline, USAC will continue to reduce support on a day-by-day basis, plus an additional seven days, until the required certification is complete.
 A carrier would lose seven days of support for a certification that is four days late, for instance.
 And a carrier would lose 21 days of support for a certification that is 14 days late.
-[Report and Order (FCC 14-190), section C, numbers 131-132].

-The FCC grants a one-time, three-day grace period for late certifications across all fillings.
-This means that carriers will see no reduction in support for a late certification submitted within three days of the filing deadline if it is the first time that the certification is late.
-[Report and Order (FCC 14-190), paragraph 133].
+The FCC grants a one-time, four-day grace period for a late HUBB certification.
+This means that a carrier will see no reduction in support for a late certification submitted within four business days of the filing deadline if it is the first time that the certification is late.

-This one-time grace period applies at the holding company level and across filing obligations.
-This means that if a carrier takes advantage of the three-day grace period for any filing, the grace period will not be available for any filing in subsequent years to other operating companies that serve different study areas but are owned by the same holding company.
-[Report and Order (FCC 14-190), paragraph 134].
+This option to use the one-time grace period applies across a carrier’s holding company, affiliates and other operating companies.
+This means that if a carrier takes advantage of the four-day grace period, the grace period will not be available for a HUBB filing in subsequent years to its affiliates or other operating companies that serve different study areas but are owned by the same holding company.